ssssam/talks/FOSDEM 2023 - GNOME OpenQA/presentation.md

 "Another noticeable difference in the community is that, since moving to GitLab, there is more awareness around what CI/CD is and how important it is to the development process.
 CI/CD is being used extensively throughout the project."

 ---
-# Time passes, and testing tools improve
+# Time passes

-"Testable" initiative.
+"Testable" initiative starts around 2012...

   * OSTree
   * GNOME Continuous